 If you want a large plant that’s going to be the centre of attention, then the Swiss Cheese Plant is the one for you.
 Also known as the Mexican Breadfruit or the Hurricane Plant, the Swiss Cheese Plant is so named due to the large leaves that develop holes as they grow… much like the cheese!
 This is a trait unique to the Monstera species and these unusual leaves are perfect for those that wish to use the natural light as a feature in their home.
 They’re also very handy should you wish to create some shade, making them the perfect addition to any large living space or conservatory.

-Thought the Swiss Cheese Plant is perfectly happy in low light conditions, it’s best suited to bright, indirect sunlight which will help it to flourish.
+Thought the Swiss Cheese Plant is perfectly happy in low light conditions, it’s best suited to bright, indirect sunlight which will help it to flourish – perfect for sitting by your patio doors.
 You might think that such a large plant would need watering constantly too, but no, once every couple of weeks should be just fine.

 The Swiss Cheese was also voted Office Plant of the Year 2018 by Plants At Work… in case you needed another reason to buy one!